justinwon777/HumanCompanions/README.md

 <img src="https://github.com/justinwon777/HumanCompanions/blob/main/houses.png" alt="house" width="800">

+- Right click on them to see what food they want.
-- Give them something edible and they might join you as a companion.
+- Give them food by right clicking them with the food in hand and once their request is fulfilled, they will become your companion.
 - Once they join you, you can access their inventory with right click.
 - They have names, but you can rename them with tags.
 - Shift+right click to toggle "sit", making them stay in place and not do anything.